heremaps/xyz-documentation/docs/cli/basic-features.md

 `-i, --ids <ids>` ids for the Data Hub space

-`--token <token>` a external token to clear another user's space data
+`--token <token>` an external token to clear another user's space data

 `--force` skip the confirmation prompt